minhajaliwork-gif/space-quiz-javafx/README.md

 # SolarExplorer-app-javafx
-JavaFX educational quiz game for children using MVC architecture and the Factory Design Pattern

 This app was designed as an educational solar system quiz game for primary school children.
 A solar System is drawn on the screen with the sun at the centre and coloured